axeII/home-ops/README.md

 ## :wave: Overview

 Welcome to my HomeOps setup.
 See the hardware section where I describe what sort of hardware I am running locally.
-Unlike the others I don't run pure k8s baremetal.
+Most guys in the community run their k8s on bare metal.
+I don't have that much HW so I use promox and VM to catch up.
+And also I run some services in docker and it easier to separate docker and k3s (iptables).

-This is because I don't have enough hardware currently to run a robust k8s and also I like to run some services in docker/docker-compose and solution where k3s and docker run on the same machine can result in some network issues due iptables and nftables.
+Thanks to terraform and ansible it's very easy to manage infrastructure and cluster as well.

-For setting cluster and my services I use terraform and ansible to make the most things as IaC (Inracsturcure as Code).
-I can anytime destroy my cluster build it again.
+[February 2022] Finally at the moment of  I am satisfied with the home-ops infrastructure.
-While for my virutal machies before I migrate to IaC and kubernetes I currently back up everyting on NAS using NFS including whole VMs (which saves ssd storage alot).
+[April 2022] Cluster is working again yay.

-Finally at the moment of February 2022 I am satisfied with the home-ops infrastructure.
 Now I would like to move to the next phase -- add more services to my cluster.

 ## :art:&nbsp; Cluster components